ACES-EU/workload-actions-manager/README.md

   -d "{\"method\":\"action.Bind\",\"params\":[{\"pod\": {\"namespace\": \"ul\", \"name\": \"$pod_to_bind\"}, \"node\": {\"name\": \"k3d-aces-agent-6\"}}], \"id\":\"1\"}" \
   http://localhost:3030/rpc

+#### action.UpdateResources

 # Update resources of the deployment.
-# This action will create new pods (in pending state) with the desired resources, and delete old pods (all pods of the deployment are recreated)
+# This action will create new pods (in pending state) with the desired resources, and delete old pods (all pods of the deployment are eventually recreated).
 # Creation of new pods and deletion of old pods is performed by k8s, not by WAM.
 How new pods are rolled out depends on the strategy:
 # https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy